Non-Markovian Dynamical Maps: Numerical Processing of Open Quantum Trajectories

-Here we apply this approach to a non-Markovian open quantum trajectory to generate the dynamical maps at different times.
-The system under study resides in a Hilbert space of dimension $D$, and its density matrix $\rho$ resides in the Livouville space of dimension $D^{2}$.
-Regardless of the details of the simulation or of the experimental setup, we assume that an arbitrary initial density matrix $\rho(0)$ can be prepared and the output is a collection of evolved density matrices $\rho(t_{k})$, at the discretized times $t_{k}=k\cdot\delta t$, where $\delta t$ is the time step of the simulation or the time resolution of the experiment.
-Then we introduce the Liouville dynamical map that relates any initial state of the system at time zero to the state at time $t_{k}$ in the multiplicative form
+Here we apply this approach to non-Markovian open quantum trajectories to generate the dynamical maps at the discretized times $t_{k}=k\cdot\delta t$, where $\delta t$ is the time step of the simulation or the time resolution of the experiment,

-where the initial condition of the map is the identity operator, $\mathcal{E}_{0}=I$.
-To explain the procedure used to acquire the quantum map, we use the example of a computer experiment.
-Formally, the elements of a density matrix, $\rho_{ij}$, constitute the canonical basis of Liouville space.
-Although not all elements in that basis correspond to a physical density matrix, each of them can be propagated to time $t_{k}$ to obtain the evolved density matrix $e_{nm,ij}(t_{k})=\rho_{nm}(t_{k}|\rho(0)_{ij}=1)$.
-The collection of all evolved density matrices from each initial matrix element defines the dynamical map, $\mathcal{E}_{k}=\left\{ e_{nm,ij}(t_{k})\right\} $.
-For an experimental measurement, one should take into account physical constraints on the density matrix and the action of the measurement on the system.
-The concept of dynamical maps has been extensively explored as it contains all possible information on a quantum dynamical system \cite{Chruscinski2011,Rivas2010,Breuer2009}.
+The initial condition of the map is the identity operator, $\mathcal{E}_{0}=I$.
 Below we show that, by decoding the information contained in the finite set of dynamical maps $\left\{ \mathcal{E}_{k}\right\} $, one can develop an efficient method to learn, propagate, and reconstruct the dynamics of an open quantum system.